zfex77/simplechat/README.md

 ## Lacking Features/Bugs
 - 🕷️ Message history does not work.
 At all.
+- 🕷️ Resetting cookies will allow for resetting username.
 - 🛠️ Merge with [Socrates](https://github.com/ramenwithparmesancheese) edits.
 - 🛠️ Add dark mode.
 - 🛠️ Add functionality for pasting images from clipboard.
+- 🛠️ Add functionality for all kinds of image formats.
 - 🛠️ Make accounts and preventing same usernames with system like discord.
 (WILL NOT BE OUT FOR A COUPLE OF WEEKS)